jjudson28/Adaptation_is_RAD_BCB546X-Spring2017/README.md

 3. PCA Analysis
 4. Structure_Analysis

-##For original files from Funk et al. 2016 and original README see FunkFiles_Paper
+##For original files from Funk et al. 2016 and original README, see FunkFiles_Paper

-##For discription of recreating PCA plots see PCA_R_Markdown.rmd in PCA Analysis
+##To recreate PCA plots, see PCA_R_Markdown.rmd in PCA Analysis.

-##For discription of the Structure Analysis, see README in Structure_Analysis
+##To recreate Structure Analysis, see README in Structure_Analysis

+##To recreate Fst values, see